- WHAT TYPE OF PRODUCTS AND SERVICES DO YOU SUPPLY?

 When a colour is selected from the RGB model that is out of the range of the CMYK model, the application chooses what it thinks is the closest colour that will match.
 Programs like Adobe Photoshop will allow you to choose which colour will be replaced.
 Others may not.

-ONCE I SUBMIT THE DOCUMENTS, HOW LONG WILL IT TAKE TO FINISH MY JOB?
+12. ONCE I SUBMIT MY ORDER, HOW LONG WILL IT TAKE TO COMPLETE MY JOB?

 Simple jobs are often completed in a few hours.
 Some jobs may take several days to complete depending on their complexity and size.
 We always strive to provide an accurate estimate of the turnaround time for each job we do.
-And we’ll always work with you to find ways to complete your project when you need it.
+And we’ll always work with you to find ways to complete your project within the time frame you need it.

 Absolutely!
 We take very seriously our role in preserving the environment and integrate numerous green practices into our daily operations.
 In addition to energy-efficient equipment and chemical-free technologies, most paper stocks we use today contain significant recycled material.
 If you would like to use 100% recycled paper for your next print job, let us know.
 You’ll be pleased with the results and feel good about helping the environment, too.
 We use soy-based inks for most print projects.